-"We also found that the gut microbiota of children busy caring for vegetation was similar to the gut microbiota of children who visit the forest every day," says the environmental scientist.
+"We also found that the gut microbiota of children busy tending vegetation was similar to the gut microbiota of children who visit the forest every day," says the environmental scientist.
 Marja Roslund of the University of Helsinki.

 Who starts well

-Previous research has shown that early exposure to green space is somehow linked to a well-functioning immune system, but it is still unclear whether this relationship is causal or not.
+Previous research has shown that early green space exposure is somehow linked to a well-functioning immune system, but it is still unclear whether this relationship is causal or not.